-Azusa Pacific University programs are accredited by the WASC Senior College and University Commission (WSCUC).
+All University Libraries programs are accredited by the California Commission on Teacher Credentialing, the Council for the Accreditation of Educator Preparation (CAEP), and WASC Senior College and University Commission (WSCUC).

 - Master of Arts in School Librarianship with an Embedded Teacher Librarian Services Credential (Online)

 LIB 500, School Library Media Center Management, 3 Units

 This course focuses on the administration of school library media centers in terms of planning, facilities, budgeting, marketing, legal concerns, community relations, policy development, supervision and program evaluation.
 It emphasizes the professional ethics and responsibilities of teacher librarians in facilitating access to information in a 21st century digital age.

 LIB 505, Collection Development in School Libraries, 3 Units

 This course focuses on the theoretical and practical aspects of the selection, evaluation, acquisition, and management of collections in school libraries to support curriculum and encourage reading for pleasure.
 Students investigate criteria, tools, procedures, and policies and the impact of technology on collection development practices.

 LIB 510, Learning Resources for Elementary Schools, 3 Units